Museu Militar de Lisboa (Lisbon Military Museum), Lisbon

 Tip:

-On Saturday and Sunday mornings from 10 to 12:30, a martial arts club conducts training sessions in European swordsmanship (with two-handed swords, not fencing) in the museum's basement vaults.
+On Saturday and Sunday mornings, from 10 am to 12:30 pm, a martial arts club conducts training sessions in European swordsmanship (with two-handed swords, not fencing) in the museum's basement vaults.
 This is a captivating watch for those interested in martial arts, particularly if they have some familiarity with fencing or kendo.

 Tip:

-On Saturday and Sunday mornings from 10 to 12:30, a martial arts club conducts training sessions in European swordsmanship (with two-handed swords, not fencing) in the museum's basement vaults.
+On Saturday and Sunday mornings, from 10 am to 12:30 pm, a martial arts club conducts training sessions in European swordsmanship (with two-handed swords, not fencing) in the museum's basement vaults.
 This is a captivating watch for those interested in martial arts, particularly if they have some familiarity with fencing or kendo.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Lisbon.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.